RowanSe7en/A-MAZE-ING/README.md

 Option **3** opens a dedicated theme selector.
 Themes temporarily enable colored rendering without modifying the base maze data.

+Option **4** opens the configuration panel.
+From there, the user can modify maze parameters such as dimensions, generation speed, seed usage, and rendering preferences.
+Once validated, a new maze is generated using the updated configuration.

+Option **5** terminates the application immediately and returns the terminal to its normal state.

-### 🛡️ Error handling & safe exit
+🛡️ Error handling & safe exit

 The interface is designed to never crash silently.

-  - Invalid input triggers a readable error message.
+Invalid input triggers a readable error message.
-  - Keyboard interruption exits gracefully.
+Keyboard interruption exits gracefully.
-  - Unexpected errors reset the UI safely.
+Unexpected errors reset the UI safely.

-If the user presses **ENTER** or **Ctrl+C**, the program exits cleanly.
+If the user presses Ctrl+C, the program exits cleanly.

 -----